beytullahsarica/new_ms_lesion_segmentation/README.md

 # New MS Lesion Segmentation with Deep Residual Attention Gate U-Net Utilizing 2D slices of 3D MR Images

-To test the our apporach with the proposed model, please pull the docker image which available in the dockerhub.
+The study was presented on September 23, 2021, in the MICCIA challenge.

-To pull the docker image: docker pull beytullahsarica/deep-res-unet-ag-ms-activity-segmentation:v1.0.1
+To test the our apporach with the proposed model, please pull the docker image which available in the dockerhub using the following command. docker pull beytullahsarica/deep-res-unet-ag-ms-activity-segmentation:v1.0.1

 # How to cite: